TeeRahman/TeeRahman/README.md

 - 👋 Hi, I’m @TeeRahman
 - 👀 I’m interested in Finance, Technology and Coconuts.
 - 🌱 I’m currently learning Full-Stack Development (@free-time) and FinTech at University.
-- 🌴 Here to keep learning, huge addiction of mine!
+- 🌴 Here to keep learning

 **Targets**
 1. Personal Website (to share projects with all)